oracle/cloud-native-devops-workshop/db-devops/CloudNative300.md

 The terminal session will appear to suspend without returning a new command prompt.
 At this point you may minimize the terminal window because the Node.js listener for server.js is running in the background.

-- Enter the url `localhost:8002` in the address bar of the browser provided on the client workstation (with the icon displayed on the desktop) and press **Enter**.
+- Enter the url `localhost:8002` in the address bar of the browser provided on the client workstation (with the icon displayed on the desktop) and press **Enter** to navigate to the edited local MySQLREST application.

     ![](images/lab300/300_13_03_testnodeafteredit.png)

-Notice that after the edit, the local version of the MySQL microservice application displays all the data from the MySQL database in JSON format.
+Notice that after the edits, the local version of the MySQL microservice application displays all the data from the Oracle Cloud MySQL database in JSON format.
 (If you do not see this data, make sure the MySQL database you deployed in Lab 200 is still accessible.)

-# Create a New Branch and Push the Edits to the Cloud
+## Create a New Branch and Push the Edits to the Cloud

-## Create and Commit a New Branch

 ### **STEP 14**: Create a New Branch and Commit the Changes